ef-ds/deque/README.md

 Also refer to the [integration](integration_test.go) and [API](api_test.go) tests.

-## Main Selling Points
+## Why Use Deque
-- deque is the [most performant and efficient](https://github.com/ef-ds/deque/issues/10) general purpose queue/stack/deque solution ever implemented
+- deque is the [most performant and efficient](https://github.com/ef-ds/deque/issues/10) general purpose queue/stack/deque solution ever implemented in Go
 - deque is for everyone, everywhere: as a general purpose queue/stack/deque solution, deque performs amazingly well on all [test scenarios](https://github.com/ef-ds/deque-bench-tests/blob/master/BENCHMARK_TESTS.md); if you are not sure your usage scenario or your system is subject to many different usage patterns, deque is perfect for you
 - deque is supported by a strong [research](https://github.com/golang/go/issues/27935) and its design and implementation has been evaluated by the Go development community